Skip to content

 The possibilities are endless!

-• Quinoa, coconut milk, coconut flakes, chia seeds, agave and turmeric (sounds strange but so good!)
+• Quinoa, coconut milk, coconut flakes, chia seeds, agave, and turmeric

 Blueberry Green Tea Smoothie